 Costs of Studying

-At universities in Lower Saxony, fees are charged for continuing education courses in accordance with Section 13 (3) NHG.
+At universities in Lower Saxony, fees are charged for continuing education courses in accordance with § 13 section 3 NHG.

 At Osnabrück University, this currently applies to the following degree programs:

-Child and adolescent psychotherapist
+Child and Adolescent Psychotherapist

 Master's extension courses "Teacher Education extension subject"

-According to § 14 paragraph 2 NHG, a reminission of the long-term tuition fee is possible due to hardship, e.g. in the case of effects that extend the period of study due to a
+According to § 14 section 2 NHG, a reminission of the long-term tuition fee is possible due to hardship, e.g. in the case of effects that extend the period of study due to a

-1. disability (presentation of the severely disabled person's pass with 50% GdB is sufficient, generally see obligation to provide proof below under 2.
+- disability (presentation of the severely disabled person's pass with 50% GdB is sufficient, generally see obligation to provide proof below under 2.

-2. serious illness (proof only by means of a certificate from an official doctor including information on the duration of the effects that extend the period of study) or
+- serious illness (proof only by means of a certificate from an official doctor including information on the duration of the effects that extend the period of study) or

-3. in the case of consequences that extend the period of study as a victim of a criminal offense.
+- in the case of consequences that extend the period of study as a victim of a criminal offense.

-The application (PDF, 225 kB) can be submitted up to one month after the end of the lecture period of the respective semester at the latest.
+The application (PDF, 113 kB) can be submitted up to one month after the end of the lecture period of the respective semester at the latest.

 International students often need time to orient themselves and settle in.
 It is especially important for them to be well-informed before they begin their studies: some programs require special language skills and certified knowledge of English and German.